Applications are due to Professors Tracy Kaye or Catherine McCauliff. The application is available here for download. More details available below.

 There are two possible Dean Acheson Legal Stage periods for 2017-2018:

-- Fall Term (mid-September to mid-December)
+- Fall Term (mid-September to mid-December) less than 90 days

-- Spring Term (mid-February to mid-May)
+- Spring Term (mid-February to mid-May) less than 90 days

 Some flexibility regarding dates may be possible at the discretion of the Judge or Advocate General to whom the Dean Acheson stagiaire is attached.
 Exact dates will be determined by the calendar of the Court.
 The maximum stage period is three months due to Luxembourg visa requirements for non-EU citizens.